Photography is Art

 …Now look at a placenta photo for fun

 If you want something of really good quality, it’s not going to be cheap.
 However, it’s going to be worth it.

 Professional photography or videography is an investment.
 It is not something you should take lightly, especially for birth.
-Majority of you reading this right now probably spent a couple of grand on your wedding photographer – and here is the comparison… birth is a 1 time event that literally cannot be redone.
+Majority of you reading this right now probably spent a couple grand on your wedding photographer – and here is the comparison… birth is a 1 time event that literally cannot be redone.
 Let me repeat that again…

 Birth Cannot Be Redone!